APP#

 n_prevalencesint

-Number of artificial prevalence levels to sample per class dimension.
+Number of prevalence grid points per class dimension.

 Random seed for reproducibility.